Premium Quality Slippers

-Here are a few reasons why we use only the finest Merino wool, and why your feet will thank you for it.
+Here are a few reasons why we use only the finest quality Merino shearling, and why your feet will thank you for it.

 The super-fine fibres in Merino wool that make it such a versatile material also make it exceptionally soft and comfortable.
 Not all wool is scratchy and heavy and not all wool is created equal, slipping your feet into Merino feels like walking on a cloud.